zonghongtzh/Stochastic-Movements/README.md

 A stock's price movement also has the element of general directionality (Diagonally upwards), but randomly moves upwards and downwards.

-By piecing together 3 different stock prices, the combined coordinates of the prices seems to somewhat mimic the upward flight of a bee.
+By piecing together 3 different stock prices (AAPL, AMZN, MSFT), the combined coordinates of the prices seems to somewhat capture the subtle random movements in the upward flight of a bee.

 ![flight](https://i.imgur.com/EJytcyA.png)